 On the cabinetry side of our van, there is a strip of wood that has a 45 degree angle on the top of it.
 The face of the sliding slats have a matching 45 degree angle on the bottom that “locks” into the cabinetry side.
 The diagram below illustrates this concept.
 When you pull the slats to match the cabinetry side, there is no way for the bed to slip off when it is properly engaged.
 In fact, the more weight that is on the bed, the more engaged the French Cleat becomes.
 We feel this was an elegant solution to eliminate the need for legs.

 Related Post: Order of Operations in a Van Build

-Our mattress is made from 3 inch high density foam and 2 inch memory foam.
-We like this combination because it doesn’t make the bed too soft.
+We made our mattress from 3 inch high density foam and 2 inch memory foam.
+This combination is great because it doesn’t make the bed too soft.
 We looked into 5 inch memory foam mattresses however we read horror stories of removing the mattress cover and having fiberglass shards go everywhere.
-Many mattress covers have fiberglass as a flame retardant and they are not meant to be removed.
+Many mattress covers have fiberglass as a flame retardant , these are not meant to be removed.
 We needed a mattress that we could cut into sections and having fiberglass shards everywhere was not an option.
-We found high density foam in the exact dimensions we needed and were able to find a 2 inch topper that did not have a cover.
+Our solution was high density foam with a 2 inch memory foam topper that did not have a cover.
 We sewed mattress covers out of synthetic linen that are removable and washable.